eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Manipulating map types data is more complex.
 First the :code:`MemberId` corresponding to a specific :code:`key` must be retrieved using
 |DynamicData::get_member_id_by_name| API.
+This API either returns the :code:`MemberId` corresponding to the existing :code:`key`; or, if the :code:`key` does not exist yet, it creates the :code:`key` and returns the :code:`memberId` associated to the just created :code:`key`.
 In order to call this method, the correct :code:`string` representation of the key value must be passed.
 The map value can now be set using the API corresponding to the map value type.
 For complex map values, please refer to :ref:`xtypes_complextypes`.